 - Influencing and supporting decisions and actions that positively impact teaching and learning, educational leadership and student services;

-- Actively participating in educational and professional organizations and associations; and
+- Engaging with the greater educational community through professional organizations and associations; and

-- Advocating for adequate resources and facilities to ensure equitable opportunities for all students.
+- Advocating for adequate resources and facilities to ensure equitable opportunities for all members within the learning community.

 PRINCIPLE II: RESPONSIBILITY FOR PROFESSIONAL COMPETENCE

-THE PROFESSIONAL EDUCATOR IS COMMITTED TO THE HIGHEST LEVELS OF PROFESSIONAL AND ETHICAL PRACTICE, INCLUDING DEMONSTRATION OF THE KNOWLEDGE, SKILLS, AND DISPOSITIONS REQUIRED FOR PROFESSIONAL COMPETENCE.
+THE PROFESSIONAL EDUCATOR IS COMMITTED TO THE HIGHEST LEVELS OF PROFESSIONAL AND ETHICAL PRACTICE.

 A. THE PROFESSIONAL EDUCATOR DEMONSTRATES COMMITMENT TO HIGH STANDARDS OF PRACTICE THROUGH: